mrc-ide/popim/README.md

 This dataframe has 121 columns (11 age groups 0 - 10 x 11 years 2000 -
 2020).

-Next we apply a number of vaccination activities to this population.
+Next, we read in a file containing some vaccination activites into an object of the class ‘vip\_vacc\_activities’.

 The first is a campaign targeting all age groups of our dummy population, which took place 5 years before the dawn of time.
 As immunity is assumed not to wane, the effects of this are still there, and therefore the functions here keep track of this.
 The remaining vaccination activities are routine vaccination of infants (restricted to age 0) with an increasing population of the target cohort to be vaccinated.

+We now apply these vaccination activities sequentially to the population using the function ‘apply\_vacc’.

 ``` r
 library(dplyr) ## needed for the pipe %>%